-Policy: The JEC is charged with investigating, adjudicating, and disciplining reported incidents in which certification credentials have been falsified or misrepresented, altered examination score reports have been prepared, and forged educational documents have been presented.
-In addition, JEC investigates, adjudicates and recommends or takes appropriate action for the misuse of CIC[®] by those who have not obtained the right to use the mark or who failed to maintain the right to use the mark by not timely renewing his or her registration.
-The JEC also investigates and decides claims of unacceptable or harmful practice related behaviors of current certified professionals.
-In order to perform its functions, the JEC has adopted operating policies and procedures, which meet the standards of the Institute for Credentialing Excellence (ICE), which requires that member organizations have an enforceable disciplinary process.
+Policy: The JEC is charged with investigating, adjudicating, and disciplining reported incidents in which certification credentials have been falsified or misrepresented, or altered examination score reports have been prepared.
+In addition, JEC investigates, adjudicates and recommends or takes appropriate action for the misuse of CBIC credentials by those who have not obtained the right to use the mark or who failed to maintain the right to use the mark by not timely renewing their registration.
+The JEC also investigates and decides claims of unacceptable or potentially harmful practice-related behaviors of current certified professionals.
+In order to perform its functions, the JEC has adopted operating policies and procedures which meet the standards of the Institute for Credentialing Excellence (I.C.E), which requires that member organizations have an enforceable disciplinary process.

-1. The JEC is an ad hoc committee.
-In the event that the JEC needs to convene, the Immediate Past President serves as chair of the committee.

-- 2. Meetings of the JEC can be held by conference call or other mode of telecommunication unless a face-to-face meeting is determined to be essential for evaluating a complaint. - 3.
-Written complaints from individuals may be disregarded if the complainant does not identify himself or herself and the complaint is not signed.
-If an initial complaint is accepted by the JEC, the complainant, if known, is required to authorize the disclosure of all information reasonably related to the complaint to the charged party.
-There may be times when written complaints are not required, such as in judicial or regulatory proceedings against a charged party that allege or determine an act of misconduct or misuse if the CIC which appears in the public domain.
-The JEC is able to act upon such credible evidence that they may become aware of without the necessity of a formal, written complaint. - 4.
-When CBIC receives a written report, or in its discretion, receives what it believes to be credible evidence, of an incident or professional misconduct which falls into one of the categories listed below, such complaint is referred promptly to the JEC which then initiates an investigation to determine whether such conduct warrants formal action. - 5.
-To protect the credential and assure responsible practice by its certified members, the CBIC depends upon infection control professionals, employers, state licensure boards, and the public to report incidents, which may require action by the JEC.
-Complaints which appear to fit the scope of the JEC's responsibilities may be sent to:
+- 1. To protect the credential and assure responsible practice by its certified members, CBIC depends upon infection control professionals, employers, state licensure boards, and the public to report incidents or issues, which may require action by the JEC.
+Complaints which appear to fit the scope of the JEC's responsibilities may be sent to info@cbic.org to the attention of the Chair, CBIC Judicial and Ethics Committee. - 2.
+The JEC is an ad hoc committee.
+If the JEC needs to convene, the Immediate Past President serves as Chair of the committee. - 3.
+Meetings of the JEC may be held by conference call or other mode of telecommunication unless a face-to-face meeting is determined to be essential for evaluating a complaint. - 4.
+Written complaints from individuals may be disregarded if the complainant does not identify themself and the complaint is not signed.
+If an initial complaint is reviewed by the JEC, the complainant is required to authorize the disclosure of all information reasonably related to the complaint to the charged party.
+There may be times when written complaints are not required, such as in judicial or regulatory proceedings against a charged party that allege or determine an act of misconduct or misuse of the credential which appears in the public domain.
+The JEC can act upon such credible evidence that they may become aware of without the necessity of a formal, written complaint. - 5.
+When CBIC staff receives a written report, or what appears to be credible evidence of an incident or professional misconduct which falls into one of the categories listed below, the information is referred promptly to the JEC which then initiates an investigation to determine whether the issue described warrants formal action.